Jeff Merkley: Housing

-As a member of the Senate Committee on Banking, Housing, and Urban Affairs, Merkley has contributed legislation toward fixing the subprime mortgage crisis.
+As a member of the Senate Banking, Housing, and Urban Affairs Committee, Merkley has contributed legislation toward fixing the subprime mortgage crisis.
 The Dodd–Frank Wall Street Reform and Consumer Protection Act contained an amendment by Merkley and Senator Amy Klobuchar protecting consumers from deceptive mortgage lending practices.
 The amendment prohibits mortgage lenders from receiving hidden payments when they sell high-cost loans and prohibits brokers from receiving higher pay for selling riskier or higher-fee loans.
 It also bolsters underwriting standards.

 To speed the recovery of the housing market, Merkley supports aggressive efforts to create refinancing alternatives to costly and time-consuming foreclosures, including allowing federal bankruptcy judges to modify existing mortgages so they can keep their home under new terms.
 In July 2012, Merkley proposed a broad new refinancing plan for homeowners who owe more than their houses are worth and therefore cannot refinance.
 Under his plan, any homeowner who is current on their mortgage could refinance into a 4% mortgage for 15 years or a 5% mortgage for 30 years.

 In April 2019, Merkley was one of 41 senators to sign a bipartisan letter to the housing subcommittee praising the Housing and Urban Development Department's Section 4 Capacity Building program as authorizing "HUD to partner with national nonprofit community development organizations to provide education, training, and financial support to local community development corporations (CDCs) across the country" and expressing disappointment that Trump's budget "has slated this program for elimination after decades of successful economic and community development."
 The senators wrote that they hoped the subcommittee would support continued funding for Section 4 in Fiscal Year 2020.

 In December 2023, Merkley introduced the End Hedge Fund Control of American Homes Act of 2023 to the Senate.
 This legislation would require hedge funds to sell at least 10% of the single-family homes they own each year over a 10-year period.
 After this period, hedge funds will be banned from owning any single-family homes.